akka/akka-http/docs/src/main/paradox/client-side/client-transport.md

 ## Custom Host Name Resolution Transport

-You can use `ClientTransport.withCustomResolver` to customize host name resolution.
+You can use @apidoc[ClientTransport.withCustomResolver](ClientTransport) to customize host name resolution.
 The given resolution function will be called for every connection attempt to resolve a hostname / port combination (potentially asynchronously) to an `InetSocketAddress`.

 As a backend to implement the resolution function you can use Akka's [Async DNS Resolution](https://doc.akka.io/docs/akka/current/io-dns.html#dns-extension).